Gallahorn/Ultraviolence/README.md

 - Open Respector and take a look [here](https://github.com/Gallahorn/Ultraviolence/blob/main/Advanced%20features.md#how-to-unlock-romance-options) how to enable Panam Romance as Female V.

+- Visit H10 apartment after new install or update and watch the TV in the apartment.

 # 14. Gameplay changes

   ## 14.1 Wannabe Edgerunner